chbeu/chbeu.github.io/content/post/20230623_exdigit_jobs/index.md

 [Full vacancy description (in German)](./EXDIGIT_C4C_ResearchCollege_deutsch.pdf)
 [Full vacancy description (in English)](./C4C_ResearchCollege_final_EN.pdf)

-For questions, please address me directly via e-mail.
+For questions related to the positions on my topics, please address me directly via e-mail.

+***

+In addition to positions related to my favorite research topics, the EXDIGIT Research College has further vacancies on a wide set of topics (both at PhD and Postdoc level).
+For details, please refer to the full vacancy description.